rentpath/mini_autobot/README.md

 ## Installation

-The simplest way to install Guard is to use Bundler.
+The simplest way to install it is to use Bundler.

-Add Guard (and any other dependencies) to a Gemfile in your project’s root:
+Add MiniAutobot (and any other dependencies) to a Gemfile in your project’s root:

     gem 'mini_autobot'